 A proper Audible review should also look at the competition.

 And of course, luckily, Audible isn’t alone in the market of efficient learning.

 - Audiobook Bay, Pirated Torrents

-Let’s not hide the truth: there are plenty of pirated torrents out there for both ebooks and audiobooks.
+Let’s be real here: there are plenty of pirated torrents out there for both ebooks and audiobooks.